graplen/xkp/README.md

 # rzy-panel
 **Rzy Panel** is an **user panel** for your programs developed on top of [PHP]

-**NOTE: I made the php part only, not the HTML and css.
+**NOTE: I made the php part only, not the HTML and css.**
+By the way, the code look bad somewhere, but this is the life this project hasn't been finished since a while.

 ### Important
 - **You are not allowed to rename it and call it your own**